IdentityServer/Documentation/docs/advanced/plugins.md

+---
+layout: docs-default
+---

+#Plugins

 IdentityServer has a plugin interface that allows adding new endpoints.

 Currently there is one plugin that implements a WS-Federation endpoint - it lives in a separate repository.